OTUSOFE365025/project-group-35-crn-45894/ATAM_assessment.md

 - Circuit breaker threshold validation logs
 - Documentation of retry/backoff policy testing
 - A brief demo or simulation script for sync failure scenarios

-Once these empirical artifacts are added to the repository, the ATAM evaluation will be fully complete.

 ---